ni/nimi-python/docs/nidigital/class.rst

             If the pattern is using the edge multiplier feature, cycle numbers represent tester cycles, each of which may consist of multiple DUT cycles.
-When using pins with mixed edge multipliers, pins may return :py:data:`~nidigital.NIDIGITAL_VAL_PIN_STATE_NOT_ACQUIRED` for DUT cycles where those pins do not have edges defined.
+When using pins with mixed edge multipliers, pins may return :py:data:`~nidigital.DigitalState.PIN_STATE_NOT_ACQUIRED` for DUT cycles where those pins do not have edges defined.

-            .. note:: One or more of the referenced values are not in the Python API for this driver.
-Enums that only define values, or represent True/False, have been removed.